PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 towards the slave device.
 (And inherent to the I2C protocol the I2C module (Wire.h / Wire.cpp), the slave will send ACK impulses back to the master).

-There exits three types of messages (msgType) initiated by the master device:
+There exit three types of messages (msgType) initiated by the master device:

 ```
    a) command message (CMD_MESSAGE);